nikitahonchar/conv_roman_to_arabic/README.md

 ## Convert Roman Numbers to Arabic and back | Python language

-This code will parse a roman numeral back into arabic numerals.
+This code will take a roman numeral back into arabic numerals.

 > Roman numerals, the numeric system used in ancient Rome, employs combinations of letters from the Latin alphabet to signify values.